Material#

 objectStable Neo-Hookean hyperelastic material model

-This class implements the stable Neo-Hookean formulation from Smith et al. (2018) “Stable Neo-Hookean Flesh Simulation”.
-The energy density function is:
+This class implements the stable Neo-Hookean formulation from Smith et al. (2018), “Stable Neo-Hookean Flesh Simulation”.
+Up to an additive constant, its energy density is:

 \(\mathbf{F}\) is the deformation gradient tensor (3×3)